elastos/Elastos.Developer.Website/content/setup/env_setup/_index.md

 By default, the active network is testnet.
 You can go on with the {{< internallink "testnet configuration page" "/setup/env_setup/testnet_config.md" >}} to start creating your first wallet and get a few test ELAs.

 Right after that, you can start {{< internallink "getting your application ready" "/setup/project_setup/_index.md" >}} and start using Elastos APIs!

+## Trinity setup

+If you plan to build Trinity DApps, you need a bit of setup for that.
+Please read the {{< internallink "trinity setup page" "setup/env_setup/trinity_setup.md" >}}.